DrDrewCain/ProjectLazytoads/README.md

 # Project Lazytoad
- A TypeScript game I made for fun
+ A TypeScript game in-development for fun
 <!-- DESCRIPTION -->
 Project Lazytoad is an upcoming turn-based strategy game where players control characters of warriors from different cultures and civilizations.
 The goal of the game is to defeat your opponents in battle.